altumguides/altumguides.github.io/index.md

  5. Add a title and choose the start and end dates.
 You can also add a description at the bottom. ![enter image description here](img/Step_4_2.png)
  6. Click send.
 Dr. Lu will receive a notification about the request.
 You will receive a notification after Dr. Lu has managed the request.

- # To view the vacation calendar
+## To view the vacation calendar
  1. After accepting the calendar share from Vacation.
 You can view its calendar by clicking it under People's calendars.![enter image description here](img/View.png)

 <!--stackedit_data:
-eyJoaXN0b3J5IjpbMTEwNTk3NzY3Myw4OTE1NDkwMjAsLTE4ND
+eyJoaXN0b3J5IjpbLTg5NDUwOTM0LDg5MTU0OTAyMCwtMTg0OD
-g4NjgwNzYsLTE5NzkwNTEyODUsNzM3MTI5NDY1LDE4MjU2NzYy
+g2ODA3NiwtMTk3OTA1MTI4NSw3MzcxMjk0NjUsMTgyNTY3NjI0
-NDddfQ==
+N119
 -->